Six Decades Of Attitude & Counting

-Now my friends and family - and anyone else - can hear my music anytime, anywhere they want to listen.
+Now my friends and family – and anyone else – can hear my music anytime, anywhere they want to listen.
 I’ll throw in a few stories.
 Bend a few rules.
 And have a little fun along the way.
-Hopefully you will too.
+Hopefully, you will too.

 Just play it loud and proud.
 That’s what I’ve been doing…for way too many decades to count.

-Producer - Terry
+Executive Producer – Terry

 Terry is the Executive Director and Producer for Radio Wilder Show (RWS).
 RWS is a rock-n’-roll journey through the music, stories, and life of the host, Harry Sleighel.
-Harry is not only a former drummer but an entrepreneur and connoisseur of music, he is also Terry’s father-in-law.
+Harry is not only a former drummer but an entrepreneur and connoisseur of music, and he is also Terry’s father-in-law.

 Terry was born in Atlanta GA, raised in the south, and has been an Arizona resident for over 19 years, Terry has been blessed to have experienced the love of a good family, academic achievements, athletic accomplishments, and many career successes.
 But what energizes Terry the most is the music.

 Terry’s musical expertise comes from his father who is a professionally trained singer and a mother who loved participating in church music.
 Terry’s musical journey began with singing at church as a small child and learning to play the piano at age 8.
 Terry played publicly at church for the first time in his 5th-grade year.
-Eventually, he played in events for his father's special music, his school's stage band, and ensemble competitions.
+Eventually, he played in events for his father’s music performances, his school’s stage band, and ensemble competitions.
 During those formative years, he also picked up the organ in the 6th grade and the acoustic guitar in the 7th grade.
 Terry played in college choral groups and in a college group called “Tribute” that traveled and recruited across the Mid-South area for his school.
 They ultimately recorded their first and only album in 1980.